G8TIC/radar/README.md

 In order to perform range checks and MLAT calculations we need the location of your receiver antenna as GPS latitude and longitude to six decimal places.
-We would also like our antenna height above ground in metres.
+We would also like your antenna height above ground in metres.

 ### Obtain a Sharing Key